 - Blue/orange: Blue and orange are complementary colors on the color wheel.
 For example, pair a soft greenish-blue area rug (cool) with burnt orange (warm) accents.
 Add throw pillows with patterns that include greenish-blue and burnt orange patterned or striped throw pillows to accent a room of neutral cream-colored walls, hardwood flooring, and a neutral-colored sofa.
 Ideally, the pillows can tie in with a rug, and the orange accents pop against a neutral sofa or walls to add a bit of color drama.

 - Purple/yellow: Purple and yellow are complementary colors.
 Use eggplant (cool) and pale yellow (warm) for a striking combo in a bedroom or bath.
-For the bath with a neutral foundation of cream-colored ceramic tile, paint the walls a very light shade of yellow for cheeriness and add cream-colored ceramic tile for a neutral base.
+For the bath with a neutral foundation of cream-colored ceramic tile, paint the walls a very light shade of yellow for cheeriness and add a cream-colored ceramic tile for a neutral base.
 The vanity can add warmth with its wood tones and use eggplant as an accent in towels and wall hangings.
 A warm, wood-toned vanity ties all of the elements together.

 - Purple/yellow variation: For a brighter bedroom, paint the walls a creamy white and dress the bed in creamy neutrals for a peaceful canvas.
 Add throw pillows in lemon yellow (warm) and raspberry (cool), using patterns or stripes of both colors.
 Toss in some solid eggplant throws for a strong accent.
 Or make a bold statement with a raspberry duvet cover and shams, accented with cream and a bit of lemon yellow in the throw pillows for warmth.

 Go for a monochromatic cool vibe by using several shades of the same color along with a neutral.
 For example, use a liberal amount of various shades of blue used liberally as accents in an otherwise all-white bedroom.
 The result will be a quintessentially cool and peaceful space.
-Another example of a cool monochromatic look would be an all-white tiled bathroom accented by a pretty palette of all greens for a fresh and stunning bath, that is set against white tile.
+Another example of a cool monochromatic look would be an all-white tiled bathroom accented by a pretty palette of all greens for a fresh and stunning bath that is set against white tile.